What’s it like Living in Bear River?

 Stroll along the village shorelines for a scenic waterfront experience that begins at Democracy Park, meanders past the wharf, a cozy picnic area, a labyrinth, and the Carol Dibble Community Greenhouse, eventually reaching a boat launch.
 Continue your walk behind the old schoolhouse, Oakdene, and the trailhead of the pipeline trail, guiding you toward the Annapolis Basin.

-The Oakdene Community Centre has an esteemed position within the village’s heritage and contemporary culture.
-Initially erected as a schoolhouse during the early 20th century, it has transformed into a vital hub for the artistic community.
+The Oakdene Community Centre, initially erected as a schoolhouse during the early 20th century, has transformed into a vital hub for the artistic community.
 Today, it’s home to various artist studios, providing a space where local artisans and craftspeople produce and exhibit their creations.

 Bear River really is an enclave of artists.
 Many local artists participate in the Bear River Artists Walk, where local studios have open hours.
 Follow the signs in Bear River to locate the artists at work in their studios, and be sure to check the website for individual open times.

 Like many small communities, Bear River is home to several small events that can draw crowds.
 The Bear River Cherry Carnival is held each year in mid-July.
+The Digby County Exhibition is an annual agricultural fair held at the Digby County Exhibition Grounds each August, featuring horse shows, ox pulls, live entertainment, local vendors, and agricultural displays.
 Bear River First Nation also hosts an annual harvest celebration each October, known as the Harvester’s Gathering.
 The Bear River Winter Craft show is an annual event hosted by the Bear River Board of Trade.

 Raven Haven Beach sits just a short 15-minute drive from the village.
-This welcoming municipal park and campground cater to families and individuals with its wheelchair-friendly amenities.
-It boasts a splendid sandy beach, perfect for family swimming.
+This welcoming municipal park and campground caters to families and individuals with its wheelchair-friendly amenities.
+It boasts a sandy beach, perfect for swimming.
 Additionally, the park provides daytime rentals for canoes, kayaks, and MOBI chairs, along with a wheelchair-accessible mat for easy water entry.
-For added enjoyment, visitors can relish in the beach volleyball court, utilize the boat launch, and grab treats from the canteen which offers ice cream and snacks.
+For added enjoyment, visitors can play in the beach volleyball court, utilize the boat launch, and grab treats from the canteen which offers ice cream and snacks in the peak season.

 There are running trails, and a local runners group, the Bear River Run Club.